pyigm/pyigm/docs/igmguesses.rst

   in the spectrum, and showing the expected ratios and kinematic structure.
 Common absorption seen at `z=0` fall in this category, as well as strong HI showing multiple Lyman series transitions.
+  Use 'P' to toggle on/off colorful display of components and this will appear in green.

 - **Possible (label b)**: These include components from single transition ions that are at the same redshift (within a reasonable